junxit/us-congress-bills-116/metadata.md

 - 2019-04-02 — Placed on the House Calendar, Calendar No. 16.
 - 2019-04-02 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-30.
 - 2019-04-02 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-30.
+- 2019-04-08 — Considered under suspension of the rules. (consideration: CR H3106-3107)
+- 2019-04-08 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+16.
+- 2019-04-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-04-08 — Mrs. Craig moved to suspend the rules and agree to the resolution.
+- 2019-04-08 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H3107)
+- 2019-04-08 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H3107)